StefFrustagli/board_gamers_vault/README.md

 Mainly it operates as a marketplace where registered users can buy and sell second-hand board games.
 Users can view available games, make purchases, and list their own games for sale.

 #### Payment Handling
 Currently, payments are processed using **Stripe** by the superuser (myself).
 Upon a game being sold, money is received into the Stripe account and then transferred to the seller within 2 working days.
-Sellers are notified via email when their game is sold, along with instructions to facilitate payment retrieval.
+Sellers are notified via email when a game is sold, along with instructions to facilitate payment retrieval.
+Similarly, buyers receive a confirmation email containing the order number and relevant contact information in case they encounter any issues.

-Please note that this is a temporary solution.
+Please note that this payment handling is a temporary solution.
 I am actively working on implementing a more automated system to handle multiple payments seamlessly.

     To test the checkout process use the Stripe test card details: